General-Relativistic Gauge-Invariant Magnetic Helicity Transport: Basic Formulation and Application to Neutron Star Mergers: Basic picture

 Computing the full relative helicity integral \eqref{eq:3d_rel_hel_def} is, however, not the only way to track helicity.
 It can be shown that the original helicity expression gives rise to a conservation law,

 where $\Phi$ is the scalar potential, and the RHS vanishes for a nonresistive plasma, for which $\boldsymbol{E}=-\boldsymbol{v}\times\boldsymbol{B}$.
+However, for a helical dynamo, e.g., an $\alpha$-term, $\boldsymbol{E}_{\rm dyn} \sim \kappa \boldsymbol{B}$, helicity production on the RHS has to (on average) be balanced by a net helicity flux to ensure global conservation.
 While the above transport equation is not locally gauge invariant, we can take a similar approach and re-formulate the relative helicity as a transport problem (relative to a given volume $V$) \cite{Schuck_2019},

 Due to the inclusion of the background field, this expression fundamentally maintains gauge invariance (see Appendix \ref{sec:gauge_invariance}).

 While the above expression does at first glance seemingly not simplify our problem, it turns out that after substantial algebraic manipulation in the case of an ideal (nonresistive) plasma one can recast this expression as \cite{Schuck_2019},